mulderp/mulderp.github.com/_posts/2014-05-20-layouts-with-backbone.md

 layout: post
 tags: backbone layout
 ---
-The "application layout" in a Ruby-on-Rails web application defines how to arrange multiple view templates (or "partials").
-When you come to a client-side web application with e.g. Backbone, there are multiple approaches how to solve this.
+Arranging multiple view templates on the client side is not so easy.
+In some server-side environment, e.g. in a Ruby-on-Rails application, there is the concept of "application layout" that defines how to arrange multiple view templates (or "partials").
+How to apply this idea of a layout on the client-side web application with e.g. Backbone?
+There are multiple approaches how to solve this.

 # Attach Views to existing DOM nodes